 When a scenario is unclear, try to obtain clarification; if still unknown, select the most applicable term for what is reported without inferring what is not reported.
 For example, if it is only reported that Drug X was prescribed at a much higher dose than per label (no information that it was in error or off label use), select LLT Prescribed overdose (HLT Overdoses NEC).

-Off-label use should be coded only when stated.
+Off-label use terms should only be selected when off label use is specifically mentioned in the reported verbatim information.

 Potential medication errors